crypticCaroline/puppyplaymates/README.md

 * Showcase all walk/events - option to promote your walk or keep it just on your profile
 * Keep a track of previous walks in another section of the profile page
 * Pagination for comments
 * Add a data store for all comments that are posted for safeguarding purposes.
 If a user deletes or edits their comments, they will be stored on the database in a separate collection along with their username, time stamp, email address.
-This would be for the purpose of safeguarding so if the comments violate the safe spaces policy then action can be taken against the user.
+This would be for the purpose of safeguarding so if the comments violate the safe spaces policy, then action can be taken against the user.
 * Add all deleted accounts/emails to a separate nonuser visible collection - this would give the ability to ban certain users/email addresses if policies were violated.
 * Continue working on the profanity checker